 A Lazy Girl’s Easy Vanilla Cupcake Recipe

-What You Need to Know: Basic Vanilla Cupcakes
+What You Need to Know: Basic Vanilla Cupcakes Ingredients

 Cake Flour – If you want a high-rise cupcake, use cake flour.
 If you don’t have any on hand, however, you can make your own cake flour with a little cornstarch.
 Or…

-All-Purpose Flour – If you’re too lazy like me to actually go and get cake flour, use all-purpose flour.
+All-Purpose Flour – If you’re too lazy (like me) to actually go and get cake flour, use all-purpose flour.
 To get the high-rise look, fill each cupcake liner with 1/4 cup of batter.

 Have you ever been to a party and the cupcakes looked like they slid off the front seat while in transit even though they didn’t?
 Soft buttercream isn’t the best for cupcakes because the top needs to hold its shape.
 I promise it will still taste amazing!